Services for students with disabilities or impairments

-AUT's Disability Student Support service provides information and support to AUT students who are Deaf or have an impairment to help them participate fully in learning.
+AUT students who are deaf or have an impairment can visit the AUT Student Hub for information and support to help them participate fully in learning.

-Who can AUT's Disability Student Support help?We offer specialist advice and support to AUT students who:
+Who can AUT help?We offer specialist advice and support to AUT students who:

 - Have a confirmed impairment or diagnosis